-- III.B.4.1 The provider offers products and services that help customers maintain stable levels of expenditure despite income fluctuation or emergencies.
-Select all that apply: - III.B.4.1.1 Emergency loans - III.B.4.1.2 Savings with an easy withdrawal process - III.B.4.1.3 Voluntary insurance
+III.B.4.1 The provider offers financal products that help customers maintain stable levels of expenditure despite income fluctuation or emergencies.
+To this end, it offers at least one of the following products: emergency loans, savings with an easy withdrawal process, and voluntary insurance.